Port of Krotz Springs Accident Attorneys

-The waterway is both necessary to Louisiana industry and potentially dangerous to Louisiana residents.
-If the Mississippi River were allowed to flow freely without damming to control the depth of the Atchafalaya, many think it would likely flood and flow through Baton Rouge and New Orleans.
-As much control as there is over the river, natural forces still have the ultimate say.
+Mentioned in such journalistic accounts as John McPhee’s The Control of Nature, the Atchafalaya is a wild river that must be constantly maintained.
+The river itself is 137 miles long, with a stream that branches off and forms into the Mississippi River and the Red River.
+As important as this waterway is to Louisiana industry, it is also dangerous.
+If the Mississippi were allowed to flow freely without damming to control the depth of the Atchafalaya, many think it would flood and flow through Baton Rouge and New Orleans.
+Without control, natural forces would have the ultimate say.